What is Laser Teeth Whitening?

 - Relatively painless procedure

-Our trained beautician will first undertake a comprehensive examination of the customer’s teeth and gums to assess suitability.
+Our Licensed Dentist will first undertake a comprehensive examination of the customer’s teeth and gums to assess suitability.
 The intense light will then be directed at the teeth, which is designed to reduce yellow staining and return teeth to their natural colour.
 The whole whitening session itself lasts around an hour with the whitening taking place in three 15 minute sections.

 Side effects to laser teeth whitening and other forms of bleaching are usually temporary.
 You might experience temporary sensitivity to cold or hot products, tender gums, sore throat or white patches may appear on the gums.
 If these side effects do not disappear after a few days, you may consult your dentist.
 Risks of teeth whitening are minimal.
 However, always consult your dentist before opting for any teeth whitening procedure.